Graduation Requirements for Undergraduates

 In exceptional circumstances College of Arts and Sciences (CAS) students may propose a personal major as an alternate to a traditional academic major degree program.
 Personal major degree programs must have sponsorship of an academic department within CAS and approval of the CAS Dean’s office.
 To receive approval of a personal major degree program an undergraduate student must work collaboratively with college/department faculty and the CAS academic dean to design and describe a proposed comprehensive program that combines core curriculum, departmental requirements, and a course of study reflecting the student's personal scholarly interests.
 Approval to begin planning and eventually submit a personal major proposal must be obtained through the CAS Dean’s office.
 To be eligible for consideration of a personal major, students must be in their second year of study and are required to have a minimum 2.50 overall GPA.
 A student pursuing a Personal Major must matriculate, without exception, the equivalent of one full academic year, full time status (30 credit hour minimum) after the approval of his/her degree program.
 Additional policies and procedures regarding proposal protocols are available through the CAS Dean’s office.

 The University of New England offers the option for students to petition for a minor program of study.
 A "minor" is a structured plan of study outside the student's major.
+A student must have a declared major prior to declaring a minor.
 See undergraduate catalog (minors) for available options.
-In most cases, the minimum amount of credits required for a minor is 18 credits.
+The minimum amount of credits required for a minor is 18 credits.
 Minors do not appear on UNE diplomas.

 Students are assigned a faculty advisor who will serve as the students' primary resource for academic and career guidance planning while at the University.
 Although academic advisors are available to assist students in fulfilling major and graduation requirements, the ultimate responsibility for these matters rests with the student.